bcx-exa/open-source_micro-backend-identity/README.md

 This is opinionated boilerplate code that aims to meet the requirements set out by our technical architecture team.

+# This is still a work in progress, the template isn't ready yet

+Main objective

 - [x] 1.
-Plug and Play Identity Module
+Create a Plug and Play Identity microservice

+Features

+- [x] Auto SES Creating for

 This template uses our [template_micro_backend_core](https://github.com/bcx-exa/template_micro_backend_core) version 1.0.0 as it's base.